pragma-/pbot/README.md

 That's right!
 Anybody can create a factoid that can execute arbitrary code in [any language](doc/Factoids.md#supported-languages)!
 This is one of PBot's most powerful features.

 How is this safe?
-Because the code is executed within a virtual machine that has been configured to fall-back to a previously saved state whenever it times out.
+Because the code is executed safely within a virtual machine sandbox.

 For example, the venerable `rot13` function: